Arduino Industrial 101 First use:

 After a few moments, a web page will appear asking for a password.

-At the bottom of the page, you will see toggles for changing the access of Reset API .
+You will see toggles for changing the access of Reset API, 1 ON - 0 OFF.

 REST is an acronym for "Representational State Transfer".
 It is a software architecture that exposes various parts of the Arduino hardware through URLs.

 By default, the REST API access is password protected.
-It is possible to change this to access the services without a password, clicking on Open.
+It is possible to change this to access the services without a password, typinging 0.

 Guide linino OS upgrade step by stepIt is very important follow this guide if you use for first time your board